• Home

 Homemade gluten-free pizza dough recipe with golden crispy crust topped with melted cheese and fresh basil on wooden board

 This gluten-free pizza dough skips xanthan gum, specialty binders, and hour-long prep.
-You mix everything in one bowl, let it rest for 30 minutes, and bake it at 450°F. The base uses a rice flour blend, apple cider vinegar as a natural binder, and instant yeast — ingredients you can find at any grocery store.
+Mix everything in one bowl, let it rest for 30 minutes, and bake at 450°F. The base uses a rice flour blend, apple cider vinegar as a natural binder, and instant yeast — ingredients you can find at any grocery store.
 Par-baking the crust before adding toppings is the non-negotiable step that separates a crispy result from a soggy disappointment.

 The recipe calls for 2 cups of gluten-free all-purpose flour blend, 1 cup warm water, 2 tablespoons olive oil, 1 tablespoon apple cider vinegar, 2 teaspoons instant yeast, 1 tablespoon sugar, 1 teaspoon salt, and optional Italian seasoning.
 Mix, rest, shape, par-bake for 8 minutes at 450°F, add toppings, then finish for another 10–12 minutes.
-Each slice of plain crust runs about 145 calories with 26g of carbohydrates.
+Each plain crust slice runs about 145 calories with 26g of carbohydrates.
 Leftovers reheat best in a skillet, not a microwave.

 Sliced gluten-free pizza with golden crust, mozzarella, and basil on a wooden cutting board